jamesmunns/lab-notebook/src/ideas/hil-testing.md

 * **Interfaces** - or how you interact with your unit under test
 * **Behaviors** - or how your test adapter behaves over one or more **Interfaces**
-* **Paradigms** - or how your test is structured between the testing host and the testing adapter
+* **Paradigms** - or how your test is structured between the testing host and the testing adapter, usually guided by a balance of max acceptable latency and necessary automation required to reach lower latency numbers

 IMO, every test will be some combination of all three of these dimensions.